 2020 Vice-Chancellor's Award for Innovation in Teaching

-2020 Dean Education's Award for Excellence in Teaching (Student-Nominated)
+2020 Dean Education's Award for Excellence in Teaching and Innovation (Student-Nominated)

 2019 Vice-Chancellor's Award for Excellence in Teaching